Two Remarks on First-Order Theories of Baumslag-Solitar Groups: Introduction

 To determine which groups are elementarily equivalent to a given one is usually very hard.
 The only such example (aside from finite groups) is the classification of groups elementarily equivalent to an abelian group, this is a well-known result of W.~Szmielew, \cite{Sz}.

 When we consider only finitely generated groups, the problem is yet very hard.
-Here, the only known examples are the classification of finitely generated nilpotent groups and the recent solution of Tarski's problems: \begin{itemize} \item A theorem of F.~Oger, \cite{Oger}, states that two finitely generated nilpotent groups $G$ and $H$ are elementarily equivalent if and only if $G\times \BZ\simeq H\times \BZ$. \item In their work O.~Kharlampovich and A.~Miasnikov, \cite{KhMTar}, and Z.~Sela, \cite{SelaTar} classify finitely generated groups elementarily equivalent to the free group.
-Sela's methods successfully generalise to all torsion-free hyperbolic groups, \cite{SelaHyp}. \end{itemize} In the case of nilpotent groups, a classification of groups elementarily equivalent to some finitely generated nilpotent $R$-groups has been obtained by O.~Belegradek, A.~Miasnikov, V.~Remeslennikov and M.~Sohrabi.
+Here, the only known examples are the classification of finitely generated nilpotent groups and the recent solution of Tarski's problems.
+A theorem of F.~Oger, \cite{Oger}, states that two finitely generated nilpotent groups $G$ and $H$ are elementarily equivalent if and only if $G\times \BZ\simeq H\times \BZ$.
+In his paper \cite{Bel94}, O. Belegradek characterised groups that are elementarily equivalent to the group of unitriangular matrices $UT_n(R)$, where $R$ is an associative unital ring.
+In paper \cite{M33}, A. Miasnikov gave a description of groups elementarily equivalent to a given finitely generated nilpotent $K$-group, where $K$ is a field of characteristic zero.
+Recently, A. Miasnikov and M. Sohrabi, classified groups elementarily equivalent to a free nilpotent $R$-group of finite rank, where $R$ is a domain of characteristic zero, see \cite{MS}.

+In their work O.~Kharlampovich and A.~Miasnikov, \cite{KhMTar}, and Z.~Sela, \cite{SelaTar} classify finitely generated groups elementarily equivalent to the free group.
+Sela's methods successfully generalise to all torsion-free hyperbolic groups, \cite{SelaHyp}.

 In this note, we give the first example of a classification of finitely generated groups elementarily equivalent to some solvable groups, namely solvable Baumslag-Solitar groups.
 We prove \begin{thm} Let $\BS(1,n)$ be a Baumslag-Solitar group, $n\in \BZ$.
 Let $G$ be a finitely generated group elementarily equivalent to $\BS(1,n)$.
 Then $G$ is isomorphic to $\BS(1,n)$. \end{thm}